by Margaret D. Mitchell

 To be delivered from heaviness in an instant is what Noah, Moses, Elisha, Joseph, Daniel, David, Jesus and others, who were committed to our Heavenly Father, knew.
 Each one leaned upon Father God during their very unique and difficult circumstances.

 Consider Daniel.
-Though he was intelligent, fit, gifted, noble and had the favor of God upon him, he still found himself held in captivity by a Babylonian king in a foreign land (Dan.
+Although he was intelligent, fit, gifted, noble and had the favor of God upon him, he still found himself held in captivity by a Babylonian king in a foreign land (Dan.
 1).
 Yet God was in control.
-Daniel was set up by God in new territory, dependant upon Him for direction and freedom.
+Daniel was set up by God in new territory, desperately dependant upon Him for direction and freedom.

 Daniel 10:12 says, “ . . .
 ‘Do not be afraid, Daniel.
 Since the first day that you set your mind to gain understanding and to humble yourself before your God, your words were heard, and I have come in response to them.’"